Texas Arson Charges

 Are You Facing Arson Charges?
 An Experienced Attorney Can Help!

 Arson charges are extremely serious, and if you find yourself facing such charges, you need the professional legal counsel of an attorney with Brett Pritchard’s skill and experience.
-Mr. Pritchard is a formidable Killeen criminal defense attorney at The Law Office of Brett H. Pritchard in Killeen, Texas, and he is committed to aggressively advocating for your rights and for the best possible resolution of your case.
-For more information, please do not hesitate to contact us or call us at (254) 220-4225 today.
+Mr. Pritchard is a formidable Killeen criminal defense attorney at the Law Office of Brett H. Pritchard in Killeen, Texas, and he is committed to aggressively advocating for your rights and for the best possible resolution of your case.
+For more information, please do not hesitate to contact us online or call us at (254) 781-4222 today.

 Categories: